-These Pumpkin Steamers will warm you on a cold, autumn day.
+This Pumpkin Spice Steamer will warm you on a cold, autumn day.
 The drink is rich and creamy with flavors of pumpkin, cinnamon, nutmeg, and ginger.

-A local cafe and bakery and Starbucks carry a pumpkin steamer drink around this time of year, and they are delicious, but can get a little pricey when everyone in the family wants one!
-From what I can tell, they also use a pumpkin flavoring, not pure pumpkin.
+So many local cafes and bakeries, as well as Starbucks, carry a pumpkin spice steamer drink around this time of year, and while they are delicious, they can get a little pricey when everyone in the family wants one!
+From what I can tell, most places use a pumpkin flavoring, not pure pumpkin.
 You can really taste the difference.